appreciated/quick-start/README.md

 This Project is still under construction!
 You can already use it for Experiments but be ready for extensive API changes even in minor versions.

 ### Description
->Plain Vaadin applications do not have normal web subpage navigation as they usually run on a single subpage, as all Ajax applications do. (https://vaadin.com/docs/-/part/framework/advanced/advanced-navigator.html)
+>Plain Vaadin applications do not have normal web page navigation as they usually run on a single page, as all Ajax applications do. (https://vaadin.com/docs/-/part/framework/advanced/advanced-navigator.html)

 This Library is for Webapplications which aim to look like modern Websites with Navigation.
 It comes with a component which allows to archive something similar to the Vaadin Navigator Component (https://vaadin.com/docs/-/part/framework/advanced/advanced-navigator.html).